Achievable logoAchievable logo

 Anabolism/synthesis of fats

-• In addition to catabolism, cells can perform anabolism of fats, synthesizing fatty acids and triglycerides from acetyl-CoA.
-This represents a form of non-template synthesis, where complex biomolecules like lipids (and polysaccharides) are built without following a nucleic-acid-encoded template.
-These processes allow cells to store energy, maintain membrane integrity, and modulate signaling pathways.
+• Cells don’t only break down fats; they can also perform anabolism of fats, synthesizing fatty acids and triglycerides from acetyl-CoA.
+This is a form of non-template synthesis, where complex biomolecules like lipids (and polysaccharides) are built without following a nucleic-acid-encoded template.
+These pathways support energy storage, membrane structure, and signaling.

 Metabolism of proteins

-• Proteins are hydrolyzed into amino acids by peptidases, and the amino groups are converted into nitrogenous waste such as urea (or uric acid in certain species).
+• Proteins are hydrolyzed into amino acids by peptidases.
+The amino groups are removed and converted into nitrogenous waste such as urea (or uric acid in certain species).

-• The remaining carbon skeleton can become pyruvate, acetyl-CoA, or other metabolic intermediates, depending on the amino acid.
-These carbon skeletons can fuel the Krebs cycle or serve as substrates for gluconeogenesis, thus integrating protein catabolism with the cell’s broader energy and biosynthetic pathways.
+• The remaining carbon skeleton can be converted into pyruvate, acetyl-CoA, or other metabolic intermediates, depending on the amino acid.
+These carbon skeletons can enter the Krebs cycle or serve as substrates for gluconeogenesis, linking protein catabolism to the cell’s energy and biosynthetic needs.

 Hormonal regulation and integration of metabolism

-Hormones regulate the body’s metabolic balance by signaling when to store fuel and when to mobilize it, ensuring tissues receive energy according to their needs.
-In this framework, both hormone structure (peptide, steroid, or amino-acid derived) and tissue-specific metabolism guide how different cells respond to signals.
+Hormones help coordinate metabolism by signaling when to store fuel and when to mobilize it, so tissues receive energy when they need it.
+Both hormone structure (peptide, steroid, or amino-acid derived) and tissue-specific metabolism influence how cells respond.

-For instance, the pancreas secretes insulin (a peptide hormone) in response to elevated blood glucose, prompting tissues—especially muscle and adipose—to take up glucose and store it as glycogen or fat.
-Conversely, glucagon (also from the pancreas) acts during low blood sugar by stimulating glycogenolysis and gluconeogenesis in the liver, raising circulating glucose levels.
+For example, the pancreas secretes insulin (a peptide hormone) when blood glucose rises.
+Insulin promotes glucose uptake - especially in muscle and adipose - and encourages storage as glycogen or fat.
+In contrast, glucagon (also secreted by the pancreas) rises when blood glucose is low and stimulates glycogenolysis and gluconeogenesis in the liver, increasing circulating glucose.

 Epinephrine and cortisol